 Regulation & The Market

-Competition and innovation in the marketplace tend to reduce price, increase consumer and small businesses choice and thus benefit consumers and small businesses.
+Competition and innovation in the marketplace leads to a wider range of well-priced options for consumers and small businesses.

 The CLA continues to actively work with government stakeholders and the credit industry to promote lending solutions that help borrowers meet their financial needs through affordable credit.
 Innovative underwriting allows for risk-based pricing to all Canadian regardless of their credit rating.
 We work with regulators to allow for a safe marketplace that provides affordable loans to millions of qualified borrowers and ensure a level playing field across all bank and non-bank financial services.